ovh/docs/pages/cloud/private-cloud/federation/guide.pt-pt.md

 ![POST /dedicatedCloud/{serviceName}/federation/activeDirectory/{activeDirectoryId}/grantActiveDirectoryUser](images/06-federation_grant_user.png){.thumbnail}

 Make sure the return operation is successful.
-You can follow its progress through the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.pt/&ovhSubsidiary=pt) on your Hosted Private Cloud `Operations`{.action} tab.<br>
+You can follow its progress in the [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager&from=https://www.ovh.pt/&ovhSubsidiary=pt) in your Hosted Private Cloud `Operations`{.action} tab.<br>
-If the provided information is invalid, the operation will be canceled and a message will show the returned error.
+If the provided information is invalid, the operation will be cancelled and a message will show the returned error.

-Once allowed, the user and its permissions will be manageable directly from you OVHcloud Control Panel as any other Hosted Private Cloud user.
+Once allowed, the user and its permissions will be manageable directly from your OVHcloud Control Panel as any other Hosted Private Cloud user.

 #### Allow an Active Directory group to access your Hosted Private Cloud